Caprock Canyons State Park and Trailway: Climate

+Nature

-Flora and fauna
+Flora

 The area contains badlands with mesquite, cacti and junipers with tall grasses, plums, hackberries and cottonwoods in the canyons.

+Fauna

 At the urging of his wife, Charles Goodnight preserved several plains bison from those that were being slaughtered.
 This herd became one of the genetic sources from which current bison herds descend.
 The herd was donated to the State of Texas in 1997.
 In 2011, bison were allowed to roam throughout the park, and the Texas Legislature designated the bison herd at Caprock Canyons State Park as the official State Bison Herd of Texas.
 The herd has minimal cattle introgression.

-African sheep (Barbary sheep), mule deer, white-tailed deer, coyotes, opossums, raccoons, bobcats, foxes, porcupines, numerous species of snakes and lizards, and over 175 species of birds including golden eagles are found within the park.
+African sheep (Barbary sheep), mule deer, white-tailed deer, coyote, opossum, raccoon, bobcat, fox, porcupine, white-throated woodrat, numerous species of snakes and lizards, and over 175 species of birds including golden eagle, red-tailed hawk and turkey vulture are found within the park.
 Lake Theo contains bass, catfish, and rainbow trout.
 In the summer of 2012 black-tailed prairie dogs were reintroduced to a 200 acre area within the park.